 The novel coronavirus, or COVID-19, is a new strain of the coronavirus that was first identified in Wuhan, Hubei Province, China, in late 2019.
 The virus has spread globally, and there are currently cases within Santa Clara County.

 What are the symptoms?

-Symptoms of the coronavirus include fever, cough and shortness of breath.
+Common symptoms of the coronavirus include fever, cough and shortness of breath, among others.
 These symptoms will vary person to person, though most individuals with coronavirus will experience mild to moderate symptoms that do not require hospitalization.
 To view the full list of symptoms, view the CDC website.